 - Tai chi improves balance, strength and flexibility and lowers

-found that tai chi improves balance and reduces frequency of
+that tai chi improves balance and reduces frequency of falls and

 - Tai chi also reduces pain, stiffness and stress.
 Researchers